yamauchih/manued/README.md

 * manued-minor-mode

-(a) To enter manued-minor-mode, please type "M-x
+** To enter manued-minor-mode, please type "M-x manued-minor-mode".
-    manued-minor-mode".

-(b) Type some texts in the buffer.
+** Type some texts in the buffer.

-(c) To insert manued swap command, put a mark and type M-x
-    manued:insert-swap-command (or type C-c C-m C-s).
+** To insert manued swap command, put a mark and type M-x manued:insert-swap-command (or type C-c C-m C-s).

-(d) To extract revised document in another buffer, Type
+** To extract revised document in another buffer, Type manued:show-newer-in-manued-buffer.
-    manued:show-newer-in-manued-buffer.

-(e) Others: please select a menu item.
-Type M-n or M-p, this
-    is the search command for manued command.
+** Others: please select a menu item.
+Type M-n or M-p, this is the search command for manued command.

 4. Documentations
 -----------------